Elise Stefanik: First election

-Stefanik faced Democratic nominee Mike Derrick and Green Party nominee Matt Funiciello in the general election.
-She won with 65.3% of the vote to Derrick's 30.1% and Funiciello's 4.6%.

-2018

-In 2017, former ambassador to the United Nations John Bolton endorsed Stefanik for reelection, lauding her work on the House Armed Services Committee.
-Stefanik was reelected with 56.1% of the vote to Democratic nominee Tedra Cobb's 42.4% and Green Party nominee Lynn Kahn's 1.5%.

-2020

-Stefanik defeated Democratic nominee Tedra Cobb with 58.8% of the vote to Cobb's 41.2%.

-2022

-Stefanik defeated Democratic nominee Matt Castelli, a former CIA officer, with 59.1% of the vote to Castelli's 40.8%.

-2024

-Stefanik defeated Democratic nominee Paula Collins with 62.1% of the vote to Collin's 37.9%.

 Tenure

 Stefanik takes the oath of office by House Speaker John Boehner in January 2015.

 The freshman representatives of the 114th United States Congress elected Stefanik to serve as the freshman representative to the policy committee.
 In February 2015, she was appointed vice chair of the United States House Armed Services Subcommittee on Readiness.

 On January 11, 2017, Stefanik announced that she had been elected co-chair of the Tuesday Group, "a caucus of ... moderate House Republicans from across the country".

 Stefanik led recruitment for the National Republican Congressional Committee (NRCC) in the 2018 House elections; among 13 Republican women elected to the House, only one was newly elected.
 In December 2018, Stefanik announced she would leave the NRCC to create a "leadership PAC" dedicated to recruiting Republican women to run for office.
 This group, named Elevate PAC (E-PAC), announced in an October 22 press conference that it had partially funded the primary campaigns of 11 Republican women from various states.
 In the 2020 House elections, 18 of the 30 women endorsed by Stefanik's E-PAC were elected.